rarescosma/jdkxjfjdmxkxjjsnx/README.md

 The chart is deployed with a couple of configuration overrides from [`prom-stack/values.yaml`](prom-stack/values.yaml).

-The overrides mostly cover:
+What we're overriding:

-- disabling alertmanager
+- disable alertmanager
-- specifying resource requests and limits for all components
+- specify resource requests and limits for all components
-- allowing the prometheus operator to pick up arbitrary, non-Helm-managed, pod and service monitors
+- allow the prometheus operator to pick up arbitrary, non-Helm-managed, pod and service monitors

 Once the stack has finished deploying, the grafana instance should be accessible via: